 - Direct Express cards are not accepted

-- There is a waiting period for people with diabetes before age 50
+- There is a waiting period for people with diabetes before the age of 50

 When shopping for a burial insurance policy, it’s essential that you compare offers from multiple providers.